-1. All nominations shall be submitted via the electronic form provided no later than 5pm on Monday 2nd March, 2020.
+1. All nominations shall be submitted via the electronic form provided no later than the date stated in the election notice.

-5. A candidates' meeting will be held following the close of nominations.
-At this meeting the DRO will provide a campaign rules briefing and other relevant guidelines for those involved.
+4. A candidates' meeting will be held following the close of nominations.
+At this meeting the Deputy Returning Officer (DRO) will provide a campaign rules briefing and other relevant guidelines for those involved.
 Those unable to make this meeting must ensure they arrange to speak with the DRO before campaigning.

 i) force, coerce or in any way intimidate students, particularly when they are near or in the act of voting.